baibaratsky/php-wmsigner/README.md

 WebMoney Signer
 ===============
-Provides convenient way to sign your requests to WebMoney API in PHP with no need to run executables.
+Provides a convenient way to sign your requests to WebMoney API in PHP with no need to run executables.
 You may also use [WebMoney API PHP Library](https://github.com/baibaratsky/php-webmoney) for more transparent object-oriented code.

 Requirements